Codegyan-LLC/client/README.md

 ```

 ## Usage
+Before using the Pakage, you need to obtain an API key and client ID from Codegyan.
+Follow these steps to get your API credentials:

+1. **Sign Up/Login**: If you don't have an account, sign up for a [Codegyan account](https://codegyan.in/account/signup.php).
+If you already have an account, log in to your dashboard.

+2. **Get Credentials**: Once logged in, navigate to the [Developer Console](https://developer.codegyan.in/) or API settings in your account dashboard.
+Here, you will find your API key and client ID.
+Copy these credentials and use them when initializing the Pakage in your code.

 ### `Compiler` Resource

 The Compiler resource allows you to compile code snippets.
 Here's an example of how to use it: